Can You Cure Depression? Steps For Managing Depressive Symptoms

 Building a healthy lifestyle to cope with depression

 Whether your depression is mild or severe, building healthy habits may help you experience greater control of your symptoms.
-If you're struggling with energy or motivation, you might try these lifestyle changes alongside professional treatment.
-A healthier lifestyle might not cure depression, but it could increase your ability to fight it.
+You might try lifestyle changes alongside professional treatment if you struggle with energy or motivation.
+A healthier lifestyle might not cure depression, but it could increase your ability to manage symptoms.

-You can try these activities safely on your own before considering other ways to treat your depression.
+You can try self-care activities safely on your own before considering other ways to treat your depression or alongside other treatment plans.
 A healthy lifestyle may make you less prone to depression and improve your life in other ways, such as reducing stress.
 Consider adopting healthy habits and routines in the following areas.

 Get enough sleep